News

 Full-service firm Anthony Harper has offices in Auckland and Christchurch, from which it provides advice across the spectrum of intellectual property work.
 It offers services in IP transactions, commercialization of IP, trademarks, disputes and enforcement, IP advisory, data protection and privacy.
 One of its key practitioners is partner Mark Gavin, who has extensive experience in IP litigation.

 Wellington-area Blue Penguin IP specializes in life sciences work.
-Leading the way at the firm are principal Jo Shaw, who has 17 years of patent attorney experience in New Zealand and Australia, and principal Jon Ashen, who has 12 years of similar experience.
-Shaw is a specialist in chemical patent matters including small molecule & antibody-drug conjugates/anti-cancer vaccines; chemical synthetic processes and methodologies; food technologies including preservation, storage and encapsulation products and processes, probiotics and dairy products and processes; and others.
+Leading the way at the firm are principal Jo Shaw, who has 19 years of patent attorney experience in New Zealand and Australia, and principal Jon Ashen, who has 16 years of similar experience.
+Shaw is a specialist in chemical patent matters, including small molecule and antibody-drug conjugates/anti-cancer vaccines; chemical synthetic processes and methodologies; food technologies including preservation, storage and encapsulation products and processes, probiotics and dairy products and processes; and others.
 Ashen is a former patent examiner at the United States Patent and Trademark Office and the Intellectual Property Office New Zealand, and a specialist in biological patent matters including plant variety rights.

-Boutique firm Catalyst Intellectual Property is made up of two law firms: Catalyst Intellectual Property Patent Attorneys and Catalyst Intellectual Property Law Limited, an incorporated law firm.
-It houses a small but well-experienced team of professionals.
+Boutique firm Catalyst Intellectual Property houses a small but well-experienced team of professionals.
 With the technical backgrounds of its partners, the firm has developed particular strength in patent work.
 Greg Lynch is a registered patent attorney with expertise in chemistry.
-Garth Hendry is another key contact for patents.
-Former Ellis Terry lawyer Emily Ellis has joined the firm as a director.
+John Mansell and Emily Ellis are also directors at the firm.
+Ellis led Ellis IP, which had been the trademark practice at former firm Ellis Terry, before Ellis IP merged with Catalyst.

-Chapman Tripp is a full-service firm with 56 partners and a team of over 200 staff in Auckland, Wellington and Christchurch.
+Chapman Tripp is a full-service firm with over 50 partners and a team of more than 200 staff in Auckland, Wellington and Christchurch.
 The IP practice’s notable work includes representing Twentieth Century Fox in copyright litigation over geo-blocking circumnavigation technology, and acting as counsel for global industrial player Allegion to defend patent infringement allegations in a three-week High Court trial.
 Partner Matt Sumpter is a key contact noted for his work in IP, competition law and civil litigation.

-CreateIP has considerable expertise in the management and commercialization of IP assets including patents, designs, copyright, trademarks, domain names, commercialization and litigation.
+CreateIP has considerable expertise in the management and commercialization of IP assets, including patents, designs, copyrights, trademarks, domain names, commercialization and litigation.
 It advised the Motion Picture Association of America, Microsoft (on its anti-piracy and copyright enforcement programme) and Starbucks, among others.
 The firm was founded by partner Robert Snoep, a Christchurch-based registered patent attorney who specializes in mechanics and engineering.

 Dentons and Kensington Swan in New Zealand have combined to form Dentons Kensington Swan.
 With new offices in Auckland and Wellington, Dentons can now connect clients to a team of more than 100 lawyers in New Zealand who can meet the needs of clients across a wide range of industries.
 Kensington Swan had acted for Micro Mobility in defending its well-known trademark Micro and for the New Zealand Drag Racing Authority in a High Court proceeding regarding its event name.
 Partners Jenni Rutter and Hayley Miller are key contacts.

-IP boutique Ellis Terry has offices in Auckland and Wellington, and provides a full suite of IP advice throughout New Zealand.
-Its software and electronics patent practice is one of the largest in New Zealand.
+ET Intellectual Property is the new brand of Ellis Terry, following the spin-off of Ellis IP from Ellis Terry.
+ET’s software and electronics patent practice is one of the largest in New Zealand.
 Principal Mathew Campbell “loves helping New Zealand’s SMEs grow” and perfect their IP strategies; principal Godfrey Livingstone specializes in protecting innovations in the IT space.
 Patent specialist John Terry is now a consultant at the firm.
-Former director Blayne Peacock has left the firm and is now working in Singapore as an angel investor, while former director Emily Ellis is now a director at Catalyst Intellectual Property.
+Former director Blayne Peacock has left the firm and is now working in Singapore as a lawyer and angel investor, while former director Emily Ellis is now a director at Catalyst Intellectual Property.
+The former Ellis Terry brand is no longer in use.

 Henry Hughes refers to both Henry Hughes IP and Henry Hughes Law.
 The former is composed of registered trademark and patent attorneys while the latter is a team of barristers and solicitors whose focus is intellectual property law.
 Henry Hughes is also the name of the firm’s founder.
 A steam engine inventor, Hughes founded Henry Hughes Limited in 1882 which eventually developed into Henry Hughes IP.
 Meanwhile, Henry Hughes Law used to be known as Henry Hughes & Co. which was established in 1991 to take on the increasing workload consisting of litigation, copyright and licensing matters.
 As the umbrella firm for two law offices, Henry Hughes delivers top-quality service, especially for prosecution work.
 Director Frank Callus, a registered patent attorney in New Zealand and Australia and also qualified in the UK and the European Union, is known for his patent work and expertise in chemistry and pharmaceuticals.